2xic/erigon-risc-v-executable-proof-sourcing/docs/opcode_status.md

 # Opcode Implementation Status
 We can currently execute the following opcodes with the following caveats
 - No external state support
+  - State is loaded and used by using the .data section of the program.
 - No precompile support
-- No 256-bit arithmetics support
+- ~~No 256-bit arithmetics support~~

 ## Opcodes
 List of all opcodes and whether we have implemented them.